Last updated on March 25th, 2025

 1 teacup brandy = 1/3 c.

-• butter: American butter is made from cream with 80% butterfat.
-European butter, churned longer, has a higher fat content (82%-85%), which yields more flavor, but is more expensive.
+- butter: butter: American butter is made from churned cream that contains 80% butterfat.
+European butter is churned longer and has a higher fat content (82%-85%), which is why it yields more flavor.

-• Brandy: French Brandy, also known as Cognac, is a high-quality 80-proof spirit double distilled from Ugni Blanc grapes in the Cognac region of France.
-Brandy ranges from 70-100 proof, and can be made worldwide from a blend of fruit juices and grapes.
+- brandy: French Brandy, also known as Cognac, is a high-quality 80-proof spirit double distilled in the Cognac region of France.
+Brandy ranges from 70-100 proof and is made worldwide from a blend of fruit juices and grapes.

-• clove: Cloves are the dried flower buds from clove trees, grown in the Spice Islands.
-Whole cloves are used to infuse flavor into culinary dishes, while ground cloves add a warm, spicy kick to baked goods.
+- clove: Cloves are the dried flower buds from clove trees, grown in the Spice Islands.
+Whole cloves can infuse flavor into culinary dishes, where ground cloves add a warm, spicy kick to baked goods.

 Dietary Substitutions